5 Digital Self-Publishing Skills New Authors Need To Master

 Search engine optimization (SEO) is about taking advantage of metadata.

-It is critical for a book because you want people to find it when they are searching for a new book to buy.
+It is critical for a book because you want people to find it when searching for a new book to buy.

 There are free ways you can research the best metadata for your book.

-But a lot of authors opt for using premium software to help find profitable choices.
+But many authors opt for using premium software to help find profitable choices.

 Researching and selecting the best metadata, keywords, and categories is one of the most important self-publishing skills for a new author to learn.